Updated September 14, 2023

 Location: Draw > Modeling > Extrude

 This AutoCAD 3D Extrude command allows the user to create a 3D object by extruding a 2D face along a line or path.
-For example, A cylinder can be created by selecting a 2D circle and extruding it along with a path.
+To illustrate, one can create a cylinder in AutoCAD by selecting a 2D circle and extruding it along a path.

 Location: Draw > Modeling > Sweep